Reverse detail from Kakelbont MS 1, a fifteenth-century French Psalter. This image is in the public domain. Daniel Paul O'Donnell

 Vincent, Norah.
 2006.
 Self-Made Man.
 Penguin Books.

-Norah Vincent’s Self-Made Man is a work of immersive journalism—in the tradition of Black Like Me_—by a former _Village Voice journalist.
-The book recounts roughly eighteen months during which Vincent, a white lesbian writer, went “undercover” as a man, infiltrating a range of male-only or male-dominant organisations and subcultures: a bowling league, several what she called “Red Bull” direct-sales organisations, a monastery, dating bars, and the men’s movement (the 1990s Iron John version, rather than today’s more overtly misogynist bro/incel clubs).
+Vincent’s book is a work of immersive journalism—in the tradition of Black Like Me—by a former Village Voice journalist.
+It tells the story of roughly eighteen months during which Norah, a white lesbian writer, went “undercover” as Ned, a somewhat effeminate man, in a number of male-only or male-dominant organisations and subcultures: a bowling league, several what Vincent calls “Red Bull” direct-sales companies, a monastery, dating bars, and a men’s movement support group and retreat (of the 1990s Iron John version, rather than today’s more overtly misogynist semi-incels).

-The origins of the book stem from a time Vincent agreed with a drag-king friend to dress as a man and walk the streets of her own neighbourhood—an experience she found revelatory in how differently she was treated by men she had encountered all her adult life:
+The origins of the book stem from a time Vincent agreed to go out with a drag-king friend on the streets of New York, while dressed as a man—an experience she found revelatory in how differently she was treated by men she had encountered all her adult life:

 We passed, as far as I could tell, but I was too afraid to really interact with anyone, except to give one guy brief directions on the street.
 He thanked me as “dude” and walked on.